 PicOutputFlag is updated as follows:

-– If the current access unit does not contain a picture at a target output layer and alt_output_layer_flag is equal to 1, the following ordered steps apply:
+– If AltOutputLayerFlag[ TargetOptLayerSetIdx ] is equal to 1 and the current access unit does not contain a picture at the target output layer, the following ordered steps apply:

-– The list nonOutputLayerPictures is the list of pictures of the access unit with PicOutputFlag equal to 1 and with nuh_layer_id values that are included in the TargetDecLayerIdList and that are not on target output layers.
+– The list nonOutputLayerPictures is the list of the pictures of the access unit with PicOutputFlag equal to 1 and with nuh_layer_id values among the nuh_layer_id values of the direct and indirect reference layers of the target output layer..

 – The picture with the highest nuh_layer_id value among the list nonOutputLayerPictures is removed from the list nonOutputLayerPictures.